When Your Employer Becomes Hostile About Your Work Injury Claim, Be Sure to Document Everything

 Down the road, the people who will decide your workers' compensation and/or unemployment benefit cases will look to the documents to find the "story" of what happened.
 As such, if your employer has good documentation supporting its story, and you don't, you will be at a severe disadvantage.
 You should assume that - in a month or two - everyone's attitude will be that "if it wasn't documented, then it didn't happen."

 The solution here is to make sure you are documenting things yourself.
-Once you have been injured, make sure you take at least these three steps: (1) notify your employer, in writing, that you have been injured on the job, (2) if the injury has caused you to miss one full day of work or more, tell your employer, in writing, that you were gone on a particular day because your work-related injury, and (3) ask your employer to report your injury to your workers' compensation carrier.
+Once you have been injured, make sure you take at least these three steps: (1) notify your client, in writing, that you have been injured on the job, (2) if the injury has caused you to miss one full day of work or more, tell your employer, in writing, that you were gone on a particular day because your work-related injury, and (3) ask your employer to report your injury to your workers' compensation carrier.
 Likewise, if you get accused of something at work that is incorrect, make sure your side of the story is documented with the employer.

 What kind of writing is acceptable?
 You can write a note on a piece of paper and give it to the employer, or you can send a letter to the employer with this content.
 If you have an email address, email is also an appropriate way of handling this.
 I have also had some clients successfully use a text message.
 Always keep a copy of everything that you deliver so that you can show it to administrative judges and other officials at later points in the dispute.